dezka/Azure-Maint-Status/README.md

 # Azure-Maint-Status
-This is a Python Flask app that monitors the APIPA address for an Azure VM Maintenance mode response.
+This is a Python Flask app that monitors the Azure Instance Metadata Service to tell whether or not an Instance is set to reboot.

+This is based on: https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service

+The idea is to extend this into another monitoring solution such as Orion Solarwinds.
+In the event that the JSON response is populated, you would then alert or send some type of notification of that event.